 Cas12, Cas13, and Cas14 are families of proteins used in CRISPR diagnostics.
 They form the protein portion of the “protein-guide molecule complexes” described above.
 Individual family members come from specific species of bacteria and archaea.
 Yet, all members of a given family share certain characteristics.
 Characteristics important for CRISPR diagnostics are displayed in table 1 and discussed below.

 The Cas12 proteins directly bind to and cut user-specified DNA sequences.
 They can cut either single or double stranded DNA.
 Once a Cas12 protein cuts its DNA target, it begins to shred single stranded DNA non-specifically.
 Thus Cas12-based diagnostics can only directly detect DNA.
 They must be combined with proteins that convert RNA into DNA to detect RNA.

 Cas12 proteins are on the larger side of the CRISPR diagnostic proteins.
 They come in at ~1,300 amino acids long.
-This means they take more resources to produce in the lab.

 Users specify Cas12 DNA targets using 42-44 nt RNA molecules.
-These short molecules are easy to create in the lab.

 Cas12 dsDNA targets are restricted in that they must be found near short stretches of DNA known as protospacer adjacent motifs (PAMs).
 For some Cas12 proteins, the PAM sequence is TTTN.
 Importantly, Cas12-based diagnostics cannot detect DNA sequences without PAMs.